Thursday, July 28, 2011

 Ha ha.
 Judi and I attended a fun and wonder-filled wedding yesterday near Civic Center Park in Denver.
 Weddings are always celebrations of new relationships; celebrations of hope filled with the anticipation of shared life adventures to come.
 I always enjoy them.
 Of course this one was no exception, and it added a new twist for us all in that the bride's family commissioned one of those fun photography booths.
 You know the situation where you walk-in, draw the curtain behind you, plan your poses, and then "face the camera to start posing after you press the button."
 It was a hoot!
 We went back in there several times and, yup, you guessed it, we had fun making fools of ourselves.

-(or in this case our friends' daughter)--I get to meet and greet some of their family members.
+I find it really fun when I get to attend the wedding of friends (or in this case our friends' daughter)--I get to meet and greet some of their family members.
 Usually these are the people my friend grew up with or around--these are the people b-e-h-i-n-d the person I know.
 Yaah; yes in deedee.
 So, these events tend to help "fill-in-the-blanks," or discover some new ones.
 Again, there were no exceptions here.
 It appeared to me that everyone had a great time.

+But weddings are not what they used to be for me.
 It's probably because of my familiarity with contemporary marital research, dating behavior, and people in general.
 I'm often momentarily distracted by the question, "How do these two really know that what they are doing here today is in their best interests?"

+In my work with pre-marital couples I routinely include and we discuss the statement, "Nobody ever gets married to be miserable for the rest of his or her life!"
 But as we all know that truth doesn't prevent the relationships reflected in our nation's divorce rate from hovering painfully the 40-50% level.
 (There's just so much about dating and courtship, and about relationship development in general, that's increasingly counter-intuitive.)
 So, lest I become a pessimistic bore, when that thought predictably marches through my mental space, I catch it!
 Right then and there I make a heart-felt promise to myself and my friends that I'll support them through the inevitable surprises life will bring.
 It's the very least I can do--or that we can do for one another!

 But this wedding experience offered Judi and I an added bonus!
 We spotted some old friends we've not seen since our early Denver days at Galilee Baptist Church.
 Of course some of you may remember that's the church family that brought us to Denver and the University of Denver (1980) in the first place.
 Wow, it was so refreshing to see them and to spend those few hours catching up.
 God is good to us...all the time!